 Those who are pre-diabetic can pay for medical consultations with their Medisave from June as well.

 Apart from your own Medisave account, you can tap on your immediate family members’.
 The limit is $400 per Medisave account per year, up to 10 accounts.

-You can claim under MediShield life only if you are hospitalised in public hospitals for your diabetes condition.
+You can claim under MediShield life only if you are hospitalised in public hospitals for your diabetes.

-You can claim up to $350 a day for admission into a community hospital (which means you typically need to co-pay about 3% to 10% of the bill).
-There’s a claim limit of $70,000 to $100,000 per year but no limit to the amount you can claim in your lifetime.
+You can claim up to $700 a day for admission into a normal ward or $350 a day for admission into a community hospital (which means you typically need to co-pay about 3% to 10% of the bill).
+There’s a claim limit of $100,000 per year but no limit to the amount you can claim in your lifetime.

 CHAS – Community Health Assist Scheme